 In 1997 Michael then became a full time horticultural photographer.
 With his new wife Sonia he travelled widely in North America, Europe, Australia and New Zealand photographing for a company in Europe as well as for horticultural magazines and catalogues.
 Michael gave horticultural talks (including all about willows) and also advises homeowners on garden design and garden problems.

 In 2005, Sonia and Michael moved to Vermont and the following year visited the Montreal Botanic Garden and saw a demonstration of creating Living Structures from Willows.
-As Michael had spied several native willows growing on the new property (without knowing what they were!), so he knew he could grow willows on this land that had been farmed for at least 150 years.
+As Michael had spied several native willows growing on the new property (without knowing what they were!), but he knew he could grow willows on this land that had been farmed for at least 150 years.
 The following year they visited three renowned Salix growers in England and was given an education in Salicology by three very special gentlemen.
 Back in the States Michael ordered his first willows from the now defunct Willow Dream Farms in Kentucky and bought some cuttings at the Vermont Flower Show.
 Then friends and fellow enthusiasts gave Michael cuttings from their gardens and nurseries.
-Many noted Salicologist have shared their time and knowledge with Michael; none more so that Brooklyn born and now Canadian Salix legend: George Argus.
+Many noted Salicologist have shared their time and knowledge with Michael; none more so that Brooklyn born and now Canadian Salix legend: Professor George Argus.

 Dr Kuzovkina has published a Willow Check List of all published Salix cultivars and is involved with the authority that will control the publishing of new Willow cultivar names.